spock74/zehn-causal-lab/README.md

-# Zehn Causal Lab: An Interactive Causal Inference Tool
+# Zehn Causal Lab - An Interactive Causal Inference Tool

-Gravity DAG is a web-based application designed to help users explore and learn about causal inference through interactive Directed Acyclic Graphs (DAGs).
+Zehn Causal Lab is a web-based application designed to help users explore and learn about causal inference through interactive Directed Acyclic Graphs (DAGs).
 It provides a hands-on experience with concepts like causal graphs, probability distributions, and the effects of interventions.

 ## Key Features